AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 If your update(whether automatically from a recurring lesson or manually from the command) exceeds the bounds, all updates will fail, and the same payment status will be returned.
 </div>

+Command box has this output when you run this command: `payment 1`

 ![img_14.png](img_14.png)

 ### Locating persons by tag: `searchtag`